Photo Copyright Affect Autism

 Similarly, we can only feel empathy if someone has shown empathy with us.
 Also, we can only feel love, closeness and intimacy if someone has been this way with us.

-For symbolic formation to occur, you need both perception and action.
+For symbolic formation to occur, Dr. Greenspan said that you need both perception and action.
 That is, you have a capacity for imagery and then combine it with intentions.
 Only then can you have symbolic meaning.
 This is a challenge for children who have catastrophic reactions because they cannot tie the overwhelming emotion with reality.

 How many of us have children of any age who are stuck in having these daily catastrophic reactions?
-We feel so helpless as loving parents and want to help ease our children’s suffering.
+We feel so helpless as loving parents and want to help ease our children’s distress.